What is a Family Day?

 Yes.
 You may use Family Days to care for your sick children regardless of their age.

-May I use Family Days to bring relatives to scheduled appointments (e.g. dentist, doctor, blood test, etc.)?
+May I use Family Days to bring relatives to schedules appointments (eg. dentist, doctor, blood test, etc.)?

 As with regular sick days, Family Days may only be used for unforeseen medical needs.
-For example, you could use a Family Day to bring your child to a clinic when she/he is ill, but not for his/her annual medical check-up.
+For example, you could use a Family Day to bring your child to a clinic when they are ill, but not for their annual medical check-up.

 May I use Family Days if I have unused vacation, personal days, etc.?

-As per the labour standard, an employee may be absent from work without pay for 10 days per year to fulfill obligations relating to the care, health or education of their close relatives.
+As per the Labour Standard Act (LSA), an employee may be absent from work without pay for 10 days per year to fulfill obligations relating to the care, health or education of their close relatives.
 Is this affected by Family Days?

-Using Family Days will have no impact on this provincially allotted unpaid leave.
+Family Days provide additional flexibility for balancing family and work obligations; using them will have no impact on this provincially allotted leave.

 Will I have to provide a doctor's note if I use a Family Day?